Index To All 16 Chapters

 Society as a whole, works exactly the same way.
 For example

-Our entire justice system is founded on the process of finding out whether a person is innocent or guilty of some crime.
-Evidence is presented, alibis are checked, witnesses are interviewed, with every effort made to determine whether they are telling the truth.
+Our entire justice system is founded on the process of finding out whether a person is innocent or guilty of what they have been accused of.
+Evidence is presented, alibis are checked, witnesses are interviewed with every effort made to determine whether they are telling the truth.
 Why do we do this?
 Simply because there is one truth out there - either the person committed the crime or he didn't.
 And it is imperative we find out which.

 And, I am willing to bet not too many of us are reaching for our check books to support The Flat Earth Society dedicated to demonstrating that